freenas/freenas-docs/userguide/quick.rst

 The Console Setup menu, shown in
 :numref:`Figure %s <console_setup_menu_fig>`,
 appears at the end of the boot process.
-If you have access to the
-%brand% system's keyboard and monitor, this Console Setup menu can be used to administer the system should the administrative GUI become inaccessible.
+If access to the %brand% system's keyboard and monitor is available, this Console Setup menu can be used to administer the system if the administrative GUI is not available.

-.. note:: you can access the Console Setup menu from within the
+.. note:: The Console Setup menu can be accessed from within the
-   %brand% GUI by typing :command:`/etc/netcli` from Shell.
+   %brand% GUI by typing :command:`/etc/netcli` from :ref:`Shell`.
-   You can disable the Console Setup menu by unchecking the :guilabel:`Enable Console Menu` in :menuselection:`System --> Advanced`.
+   The Console Setup menu can be disabled by unchecking the :guilabel:`Enable Console Menu` in :menuselection:`System --> Settings --> Advanced`.

 .. _console_setup_menu_fig: